joesustaric/ruby-proj/README.md

 * other dirs for stuff .. like in http://learnrubythehardway.org/book/ex46.html
 * more detail around Rake and how to write Rake tasks
 * More thorough testing examples.
 Mocks?
+* (More difficult) Create a gem to scaffold this out.

 ![krusty](https://frinkiac.com/meme/S04E22/1273638.jpg?b64lines=SEVSRSdTIFRIQVQgUlVCWS1TVFVEREVECiBDTE9XTiBOT1NFIFlPVSBPUkRFUkVELAogS1JVU1RZLg==)